chronushealth/Water-Resources-problem/README.md

 ## Description
 Fresh water is an important resource globally with several factors impacting fresh water reserves.
 Our startup company *Chronus Water Health Inc.* has been contracted by the US Federal government to advice and help them build a strategy road map.
 As the only data scientist/engineer on the team your role is critical in this project.

-Build a mathematical model for determining an effective, feasible, and cost-efficient water strategy meet the projected water needs of United States in 2030, and identify the best water strategy.
+Build a mathematical model for determining an effective, feasible, and cost-efficient water strategy meet the projected water needs in United States for 2030, and identify the best water strategy.

 In particular, your mathematical model must address:
 * storage and movement;